Besarion Jughashvili: Later life and death

 Soon after Ioseb left Tiflis, Jughashvili seems to have left the Adelkhanov factory.
 He briefly made shoes in a stall at the Armenian bazaar in Tiflis, and his actions after that are uncertain.
 He did keep in contact with Ioseb, occasionally sending him hand-made shoes.
-Jughashvili also had one final role in Ioseb's life: in January 1900 Ioseb was arrested for the first time, on account of Jughashvili.
-When Jughashvili left Didi Lilo he was not removed from the village roles, and still owed taxes as a peasant from the region.
+Jughashvili also had one final role in Ioseb's life: in January 1900, Ioseb was arrested for the first time on account of Jughashvili.
+When Jughashvili left Didi Lilo, he was not removed from the village roles, and still owed taxes as a peasant from the region.
 It is not clear why Ioseb was arrested instead of his father, who still lived in Tiflis, but Kotkin suggests it was a police tactic to send a message to Ioseb, who had begun his revolutionary activities.

-In August 1909 Jughashvili went to the Mikhailovsky Hospital in Tiflis, suffering from tuberculosis, colitis and chronic pneumonia.
+In August 1909, Jughashvili went to the Mikhailovsky Hospital in Tiflis, suffering from tuberculosis, colitis and pneumonia.
 He died on 12 August 1909, with the cause of death listed as cirrhosis of the liver.
 Only one person, a fellow cobbler, attended his funeral, and he was buried in an unmarked grave in Telavi.
 The location of his grave was unknown until 1972, when Kandid Charkviani, the former First Secretary of the Georgian Communist Party, led efforts to find it and mark it, though it was not confirmed if Jughashvili's remains were still there.
 Charkviani had previously looked for photos of Jughashvili, at one point bringing several to Stalin to confirm their authenticity; after looking at them Stalin was unable to confirm if any were his father.
 There is only one photo purportedly of Jughasvhili, though its authenticity has never been confirmed.